Playing Cards

 Florentine pattern UF Large Florentine pattern, Large Tuscan pattern

-French-Swiss pattern UF Modern Swiss pattern, XP-11
+French-Swiss pattern UF Modern Swiss pattern, XP11 pattern

 Fribourg pattern